ya-pekatoros/aviasales-test-task/README.md

 The language of implementation for the task is Python 3.
 You may use any libraries and tools."

+# Assumtions

+We assume what all input XML files consists of all needed tags with correct formated data.
+In otherway we will see it in sonsole output.
+We do not implement any logic of data checks inside parser, though if we will need it can be implemented.

 # Requirenments

 * Linux OS